 ZONE ZONING OBJECTIVE Town Centre Activities: To promote the consolidation of retail, commercial and appropriate residential development.
 Residential: To protect, improve and provide for residential development and amenity up to 20 units per hectare.
-Proposed residential lands on western side of N80 will be single storey only.
 Community, Education & Amenity To protect and provide for institutional and compatible commercial and residential uses.
 Amenity and Open Space: To preserve and provide for open space and recreational amenities.
 Mixed Use Zones: To provide for mixed-use employment generating uses.
 Low-Density Residential: To protect, improve and provide for residential development and amenity at a gross density of not greater than 12 dwellings per hectare.
 Institutional Uses: To protect and provide for institutional uses, and compatible commercial and residential uses.